gocd-contrib/gocd-guest-login-plugin/README.md

     3. Specify `Go Server Url`
     4. Specify `Username` of the guest user.
     5. Specify `Display name` of the guest user.
-    6. Specify `Email address` of the guest user.

     !["Guest Login Plugin Auth Config"][1]